About the Host School

 Lifestyle

 Accommodation is available on campus or off campus and cost of living is very reasonable.
-Many teachers choose to live on campus because of the convenience.
 Staff tend to live a quiet life during weekday evenings.
 There are good places in town to eat and a wide range of shops and local markets.
 Larger towns and cities are easily reached from Zhangjiagang, such as Suzhou, Wuxi and Nanjing.

 A few sites of interest locally include: Jiyanghu Ecological Park and Xiang shan.